lorrainescanlon/farmers-market-review/README.md

 ### Agile
 This project was designed and built using the agile approach.
-The first step in this process was to create the user stories, the expectations and needs of the site users.
+The first step in this process was to create the user stories which address the expectations and needs of the site users.
+Each user story had acceptance criteria defined and was managed through stages on a Kanban board

 | **User Stories** |
 | --- |